jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 **Practice makes perfect.**
 Not everyone goes through the Scouting process.
 There are other alternatives.

+Even with confidence things go wrong.
+I was thrown off during two interviews.
+For one, I got lost on the way to the hotel the evening before and arrived after midnight.
+For the second one, my luggage, including my interview suit, was lost by the airlines.
+It arrived at 6:00 AM.
+Unfortunately, my interviewer didn't arrive.
+A scheduling mixup on their end left me stranded until midmorning.

+Neither of those interviews went well.
+I was not extended offers.
+It was not the end of the world.

 ### Friends
 Many of your classmates are going through the same internship interview process with you.